wp-plugins/cleverwise-daily-quotes/readme.txt

 == Upgrade Notice ==

 = 1.4 =
-Added ability to check day count of daily content before adding.
+Added the ability to check day count of daily content before adding.